andresj-sanchez/battle-of-stalingrad-game/README.md

 6. **Access the application:**

 Open your web browser and navigate to http://localhost:8080 to access the application.

+7. **Access the API documentation:**

+Open your web browser and navigate to http://localhost:8080/swagger/docs to access the API documentation.